rginbox/rginbox/README.md

-## 👨‍💻 **Rakesh Kumar Gupta — Full Stack Developer & Software Engineer**
+## 👨‍💻 **Rakesh Kumar Gupta**

 I am **Rakesh Kumar Gupta**, a dedicated and results-driven **Full Stack Developer and Software Engineer** with a passion for building **modern, scalable, and high-performance web applications**.
 With a strong commitment to clean code, robust architecture, and intuitive user experiences, I focus on delivering solutions that solve real-world problems and drive business value. ([Rakesh Kumar Gupta Portfolio][1])

 Over the years, I have developed expertise across the full software development lifecycle — from gathering requirements and designing system architecture to building efficient backend services and creating responsive, polished frontend interfaces.
 My work is driven by a curiosity for emerging technologies and best practices, coupled with a collaborative mindset that thrives in team environments.

 Professionally, I also bring experience in leading technical projects where I’ve been responsible for designing, building, and scaling high-performance applications using modern frameworks, tools, and cloud infrastructure.
-I enjoy mentoring peers, optimizing workflows, and contributing to projects with long-term maintainability in mind. ([LinkedIn][2])
+I enjoy mentoring peers, optimizing workflows, and contributing to projects with long-term maintainability in mind.

 ### 🎯 Core Strengths